Navigate Recent Locations and Changes

 To delete a location entry from the search results, press either Delete or Backspace.

-Keep in mind that the deleted location is also removed from the list of entries that you access with the Ctrl+Alt+Left shortcut.
+Keep in mind that the deleted location is also removed from the list of entries that you access with the Ctrl0- shortcut.

 This command brings your caret to the place in your solution where you have made some changes.
 You can invoke this command several times to go further back in your editing history.

-Using these commands, you can quickly navigate through destinations of JetBrains Rider navigation results.
-Whenever you use Navigate and Search commands (except Back and Forward of course), the navigation history is recorded and you can go backward and forward within it.
+Using these commands, you can quickly navigate through the history of your movements in the codebase.
+Whenever you move in the editor and switch between editor tabs, as well as when you use Navigate and search commands (except Back and Forward of course), the navigation history is recorded and you can go backward and forward within it.